 We are continuing work with Nelson City Council on implementing the joint Waste Management and Minimisation Plan, with the major work stream being the development of a proposal for joint landfill management.
-On 30 June 2016 the Council decided to consult on a proposed amendment to the Long Term Plan 2015-2025 to enable this proposal.
+On 30 June 2016 the Council decided to consult on a proposed amendment to the Long Term Plan 2015 - 2025 and made a decision on 15 September 2016 to enable this proposal to proceed.

-Years Yr 1 Activity 1-3 (\$) 2015/2016 Budget (\$) Actual 2015/2016 Eves Valley Landfill 255,750 255,750 The scope of this project was to complete closure of Stage 2 of the landfill in 2015/2016 (we originally expected to close the landfill in June 2016). \$51,219 was spent in the current financial year.
+PROJECT NAME LTP YEARS 1-3 2015-2016 BUDGET ACTUAL 2015/2016 Eves Valley Landfill \$255,750 \$255,750 The scope of this project was to complete closure of Stage 2 of the landfill in 2015/2016 (we originally expected to close the landfill in June 2016). \$51,219 was spent in the current financial year.
 Closure of the landfill has been delayed as we amended our Long Term Plan to enable shared landfill management with Nelson City Council.
 Until the shared arrangement is finalised we will continue to operate the Eves Valley landfill, until the start of the 2016/2017 financial year.
 We expect to transfer some unspent budget to enable other solid waste projects, such as work at the Mariri site in September 2016.

-157,474 52,122 This scope of this project was to undertake landscape planting at the landfill. \$6,378 was spent in the current financial year.
+PROJECT NAME LTP YEARS 1-3 2015-2016 BUDGET ACTUAL 2015/2016 Eves Valley Landfill (cont.) \$157,474 \$52,122 This scope of this project was to undertake landscape planting at the landfill. \$6,378 was spent in the current financial year.
 We have completed fencing which enabled planting to proceed in 2016/2017.
-We anticipate unspent funds will be carried over to 2016/2017 Mariri Resource Recovery 664,525 360,735 Improve traffic flow and layout.
-Centre \$85,494 was spent in the current financial year. \$152,312 was carried over from 2014/2015 to the current year.
+We anticipate unspent funds will be carried over to 2016/2017.
+Mariri Resource \$664,525 \$360,735 Improve traffic flow and layout.
+Recovery Centre \$85,494 was spent in the current financial year. \$152,312 was carried over from 2014/2015 to the current year.
 This work has not been completed due to insufficient budget being available for the scope of work required.
 A request for funds to be carried over to 2016/2017 will be part of a report to Council in September.
-Funds originally allocated for other works at the Mariri site, the Takaka Resource Recovery Centre and Eves Valley Landfill will be carried forward and transferred to this project in

-Activity Years 1-3 (\$) Yr 1 2015/2016 Budget (\$) Actual 2015/2016 September.
-Takaka Resource Recovery Centre 150,000 150,000 New weighbridge.
+Funds originally allocated for other works at the Mariri site, the Takaka Resource Recovery Centre and Eves Valley Landfill will be carried forward and transferred to this project in September.
+Takaka Resource Recovery Centre \$150,000 \$150,000 New weighbridge.
 No funds were spent in the current financial year.
 We will propose to remove this project from the programme and transfer funds to the Mariri Resource Recovery Centre, as these works are determined to have higher priority.
-This project will be reconsidered for inclusion in the next long term plan.
+This project will be reconsidered for inclusion in the next Long Term Plan.
 We have also spent \$80,526 on stormwater improvements on site and immediately downstream.
 This work was funded by budgets carried forward from the 2014/15 year as was a resource consent requirement.
-Closed landfills 262,895 0 Rock protection work and cap renewals.
+Closed landfills \$262,895 - Rock protection work and cap renewals.
 This project commences in the 2017/2018 financial year.